 These Trusted Trader Programs aim to move toward a whole of government approach to supply chain security and trade compliance by strengthening government collaboration between participating Government agencies.

 Notice: This system contains trade secrets and commercial and financial information relating to the confidential business of private parties.
 The trade secrets act, (18 USC 1905), provides penalties for disclosure of such information.
 CBP employees who violate this act and make wrongful disclosures of confidential commercial information may be subject to a personal fine of up to $1,000, imprisonment for not more than one year, or both, and shall be removed from employment.
 An improper disclosure of certain information contained in this system would constitute a violation of the privacy act (5 USC 552a).
 Violators could be subject to a fine of not more than $5,000.
 Information contained in this system is subject to the 3rd party rule and may not be disclosed to other government agencies without the express permission of the agency supplying the original information.

 Paperwork reduction act statement: an agency may not conduct or sponsor an information collection and a person is not required to respond to this information unless it displays a current valid OMB control number.
 The control number for this collection is 1651-0077.
-The estimated average time to complete this application is five hours per respondent.
+The estimated average time to complete this application is twenty hours per respondent.
 If you have any comments regarding this burden estimate you can write to U.S. Customs and Border Protection, regulations and rulings, 90 K Street, NE Washington, DC 20229.